PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

     if number != '1' and number != '2':
         print('Only 1 or 2 is valid!!!!')

-The the code could be repeated with a `while` loop.
+The code could be repeated with a `while` loop.
 Any command inside while (indented under while) would be repeated while the condition is valid.
-Eg.

 Example ``while``: